 The Ajmer famous places cater to all kinds of travelers, be it someone searching for spirituality or a history buff looking to learn from real-life experiences; it will take complete care of all your travel goals.
 Have a look!

 The ruins of Dhai Din Ka Jhopra are one of the best places in Ajmer to witness.
 One legend says that it was built in just two and a half days, and another says that it was named after a festival that lasts for two and a half days.
 The architecture was originally made as a Sanskrit college, but Mohammed Ghori captured Ajmer in 1198 and converted this building into an Islamic mosque.
-Though the building needs some restoration, it is one of the famous places to visit in Ajmer.
+Though the building needs some restoration, it is one of the famous Ajmer Tourists places.

 Located in the Dil-e-Aram garden of Ajmer, Akbar’s Palace is amongst the famous Ajmer tourist places.
 The archaeological museum was established in 1949 inside the premises of the palace.
 Including a vast collection of sculptures and excavated materials of past civilizations, the museum features two sacrificial posts adorned with inscriptions from Barnala and Pratihar sculptures of the 8th century.
-Akbar’s Palace & Museum is one of the most favorite places to visit in Ajmer for the students of history.
+Akbar’s Palace & Museum is one of the must-visit places for the students of history.

 Nasiyan Jain Temple is also known as Lal Mandir or Red Temple.
-It is located on the Prithviraj Marg in Ajmer and is devoted to the Lord Adinath.
-The two-storied temple is amongst the best places to visit in Ajmer.
+It is located on the Prithviraj Marg in Ajmer and is devoted to Lord Adinath.
+The two-storied temple is amongst the best Ajmer tourists places.
 One part of the temple is a museum and includes a hall, while the other is the prayer area holding the idol of Lord Adinath.
 The gallery of the museum is made of pure gold, which showcases the five stages in the life of Lord Adinath.

 The towering Victoria Jubilee Clock is one of the best places to visit in Ajmer as it attracts visitors with its marvelous architecture.
 The clock was built in the 19th century to commemorate the Golden Jubilee of Queen Victoria.
 The clock tower is the epitome of Indo-Islamic architecture and is amongst the best Ajmer tourist places.